perfectdarkmode1/perfectdarkmode1.github.io/content/booknotes/thepowerofpositivedogtraining.md

 Touch: Touch your nose to a designated target.
 Wait: Pause.
 Stop moving, either until I leave or until I release you.
 (This is less formal than stay.)

+---
+### If you made it this far…

+Please consider giving me some feedback.
+I want to become a better writer and help others grow along with me.
+Feedback is invaluable for this goal.

+Thanks for reading!